MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 ### Get Image list flow

+Once you've created your Image flow follow the steps in this section to view the flow.

 Watch this video to learn how to get the image list flow.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW1dOIj]